-Mississippi creature story about a Depression-era farmhand who will take just about any job – including at a strange farm where his predecessors ended up dead!
-Collected and Adapted by Craig Dominey, told by Jim McAmis.
+Creature story of a Depression-era farmhand who will take just about any job – even at a strange and deadly Mississippi farm.

 When the Great Depression hit the South back in the 1930s, it hit the South hard.
 Thousands of people wandered from town to town hoping to find a job, sometimes even leaving their families behind.
 But most of the time, all they would find was another group of people just like them, waiting desperately for the next job to appear.

 Some would say Jack was a lucky man.
 He was a rebellious young adventure-seeker who left his family a long time ago to ride the rails, and to see as much of the world as he could.
 But even a journeyman had to eat sometime, and Jack’s stomach had been rumbling like an angry bear lately.
 So he knew it was time to finally hop off the train and find himself a job – at least for the time being.

 One day, Jack’s train pulled into the small town of Abel, Mississippi – although it would have been generous to call it a “town.”
 It was really a small speck in the middle of an endless sea of dry, barren farmland.
 Jack carefully hopped out of the dingy boxcar that had been his home for the past few days, and wandered toward a small general store.
 On the wooden porch, he could see a small gathering of men; all looking tired, hungry and lost.

 “Howdy, fellas,” said Jack as he sauntered up.
 “You hear of any work ’round here?”